KadambiKashyap/Google-Data-Analytics-Capstone-Project/README.md

 ## About the Company
 In 2016, Cyclistic launched a successful bike-share offering.
 Since then, the program has grown to a fleet of 5,824 bicycles that are geo-tracked and locked into a network of 692 stations across Chicago.
 The bikes can be unlocked from one station and returned to any other station in the system anytime.

+## Summary of Business Task
+The goal of this case study is to identify how do annual members and casual riders use Cyclistic bikes differently in order to develop a new marketing strategy by the Marketing group to introduce more annual cyclists members

 ## Project Objectives
 How do annual members and casual riders use Cyclistic bikes differently?
 Why would casual riders buy Cyclistic annual memberships?